-Discharge Instructions: Cardiac Catheterization with Femoral (Groin) Access
+Discharge Instructions: Peripheral Catheterization with Femoral (Groin) Access

 A flexible catheter was inserted into the femoral artery in your groin.
-Then wires and other devices were carefully guided up to your heart.
-Once there dye was injected that allowed the doctor to see areas of blockage in your coronary arteries.
+Generally, but not always, the groin that is accessed is opposite from the leg your doctor will be doing the procedure on.
+Then wires and other devices were carefully guided up and over to the other leg.
+Once there, dye was injected that allowed the doctor to see the circulation in your leg and identify areas of blockage.

-➤ Unless directed otherwise, drink 6 glasses of water throughout the day after your catheterization to prevent dehydration and to help flush the dye that was used.
+Unless directed otherwise, drink 6 glasses of water throughout the day after your catheterization to prevent dehydration and to help flush the dye that was used.
 (Talk to your doctor first if you are on dialysis or have heart failure).